How to Use PerseuCPP

 This step is optional and is intended for users who wish to design multiple sequences simultaneously and perform iterative pairwise comparisons.

-1. For each generated sequence, clicking Save adds the sequence to a table displayed on the right side of the interface.
+1. For each generated sequence, clicking Save sequence adds the sequence to a table displayed on the left side of the interface.

 2. This table accumulates all sequences saved by the user during the session.